SCADA CER · M1 · The Designation 0

 What happens next

-You write a confidential note to Tobias on Sunday evening.
-Monday morning at 11:14 Tobias replies: he has spoken to the parent company's legal counsel.
-They want a full investigation.
-They have appointed an external investigator.
-Mateo will be informed by the parent company on Tuesday.
+You write Tobias a confidential note Sunday evening.
+Monday 11:14 he replies: legal counsel has been spoken to, they want a full investigation, an external investigator has been appointed.
+Mateo will be told by the parent company Tuesday.

-Mateo finds out from a HR director he does not know, by video call.
-He looks at you across the open-plan on Wednesday morning and does not say anything.
+Mateo finds out from an HR director he doesn't know, by video call.
+He looks at you across the open-plan Wednesday morning and says nothing.

 You have the documentation.
 You have lost the record.
-The audit-trail will record this as "compliance officer escalated upward without operator interview," which an auditor reads as adversarial.
+The audit-trail logs this as "compliance officer escalated upward without operator interview," which an auditor reads as adversarial.

 Documentation +2.
-Trust-with-Regulator -3 (escalation without operator interview is procedurally weak; even though you escalated, the route reduces credibility).
+Trust-with-Regulator -3 (escalation without operator interview is procedurally weak).
 Resilience +2.

-Carry-forward to M2: Mateo's M2 flashback is now framed by his finding out from a stranger that his career has changed.
-The misidentification reveal in M3 will land harder, because the player feels the cost of having been efficient over kind in M1.
+Carry-forward to M2: Mateo's flashback is now framed by his finding out from a stranger that his career has changed.
+The misidentification reveal in M3 lands harder.

 Accept the Tier 4 classification, chosen